Delayed Charged Lepton Yukawa Equilibration in Minimal Seesaw

 where $\mathcal{H}(T) = 0.066 {g_*}^{1/2}\frac{T^2}{M_P}$ is used, $g_*$ represents effective number of relativistic degrees of freedom.
 The thermal Higgs mass is given by $m_h (T)\simeq0.6T$~\cite{Weldon:1982bn, Quiros:1999jp, Senaha:2020mop}.
 Solving Eq.~(\ref{eq-temp}) yields $T^*_{0({\tau})} = 5 \times 10^{11}$ GeV, corresponding to the intersection point between the solid blue curve (standard cosmology) and the horizontal black line at $\langle \Gamma{\tau} \rangle/{\mathcal{H}} = 1$ in Figure~\ref{gammabyH}.
 The analogous equilibration temperatures for $\mu_R$ and $e_R$ are $T^*_{0({\mu})} = 10^9$ GeV and $T^*_{0(e)} = 5 \times 10^4$ GeV, respectively.

 As discussed, the standard evaluation of ET assumes RD throughout.
-In this letter, we demonstrate, to the best of our knowledge, for the first time, that a decoupled RHN in the seesaw mechanism can significantly alter the expansion history of our early universe and shift the ET of the charged Yukawa interactions by inducing an early MD.
-We denote the shifted ET for different lepton flavor as $T^*_{\alpha}$ just to distinguish it from the ET obtained in the standard RD era and illustrate this in Figure~\ref{gammabyH}.
+In this letter, we demonstrate that a decoupled RHN in the seesaw mechanism can significantly alter the expansion history of our early universe and shift the ET of the charged Yukawa interactions by inducing an early MD.
+We denote the shifted ET for different lepton flavor as $T^*_{\alpha}$ just to distinguish it from the ET obtained in the standard RD era ($T^*_{0(\alpha)}$) and illustrate this in Figure~\ref{gammabyH}.
 The modified $\langle \Gamma{\tau} \rangle/{\mathcal{H}}$ shown by the dashed and dot-dashed lines in the plot is obtained by appropriately writing $\mathcal{H}$ in terms of $\rho_R$ and $\rho_{N_3}$ (in contrast to the standard scenario, which only considers $\rho_R$) and substituting it in the set of BEs given in Eq. \eqref{BE}.
 The solution is then plugged into the relation.

 connecting the temperature $T(a)$ to $\rho_R$.
 The presence of $\rho_{N_3}$ in $\mathcal{H}$ induces a modified expansion of the universe simultaneously affecting Eq. \eqref{eq-temp} following Eq.~\eqref{temp_eq}.